publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch24/m__us_usc_t21_s1901.md

     (b) __Policy__

-        It shall be the policy of the United States to apply economic and other financial sanctions to significant foreign narcotics traffickers and their organizations worldwide to protect the national security, foreign policy, and economy of the United States from the threat described in subsection (a)(4) of this section.
+        It shall be the policy of the United States to apply economic and other financial sanctions to significant foreign narcotics traffickers and their organizations worldwide to protect the national security, foreign policy, and economy of the United States from the threat described in subsection (a)(4).

 ([Pub.
 L. 106–120, title VIII][/us/pl/106/120/tVIII], § 802, Dec.
 3, 1999, [113 Stat.
 1626][/us/stat/113/1626].)